 COMMEMORATIVE TREE PROGRAM

 Because trees serve as a living link to our past, as a wonderful asset in the present, and a wise investment in our future, the Division offers the opportunity to participate in the Commemorative Tree Program.
 Commemorative trees may be planted in parks, or on other public property and can be used to celebrate a variety of occasions, or to honor or memorialize special people.
-The cost to plant a Commemorative Tree is $250.
-Click on the Commemorative Tree Brochure link for additional information.
+The cost to plant a Commemorative Tree is $350.
+Click links below on the Commemorative Tree Brochure for detailed information or for a list of Commemorative Trees Planted in UA.
 Order forms can be requested from Parks & Forestry.

 Privately owned trees are the responsibility of the property owner.
 The City inspects private trees only if a complaint about safety is received, or if Staff becomes aware of a tree that threatens public safety.
 Private trees that threaten the safety of others can be condemned as a public nuisance.